We are Rare, but we’ve got the Roar: Carol Nkinda and Life with Alopecia

 My condition has termed me as “weird” by my community.
 As I said, if my skin gets in contact with any surface, I will break out in sores and the wounds may take up to 2-3 weeks to heal.
 Due to this prolonged healing process, I visit the hospital almost daily and I have sores all over my body.

 The biggest challenge I face is figuring out how to relieve some of the negative effects of my condition.
-For example, to avoid clothes that make irritating contact with my body.
+For example, to avoid clothes that make irritating contact with my body, such as elastic pants and bras.
 At times, I cannot use public spaces and facilities because friction with the crowd would cause more sores.
 This has led to me keeping to myself, though I do try to educate the people around me as to why I cannot do some things.
 However, although some believe me, others write me off as being a “loner”.

 Due to the pain and discrimination, I have experienced with alopecia, I have come out to champion the rights, better treatment and understanding of persons with alopecia and other rare conditions.